wwcao/DataMiningProject/README.md

 ## Questions:
 1. What attributes are insteresting for our project?
 2. How do the past events behave?
-3. Are there any connection between the past events and current evnets?
-And How?
+3. Are there any connections between the past events and current events?
+How are they related?
 4. Would the connection be used to predict the related events?

 ## Applcation: